DylanLawless/biofilter/README.md

 ## Stages
 - This manuscript launches the first step; an outline of the potential and limitations of current bioinformatics.
-- The second step will be a compillation of the current best practices in each required component.
+- The second step will be a compillation software from the current best practices in each required component.
 - The third would be developing new methods that are not avaialble currently.
 - The fourth would be implementation in some near future when transporter technology science has caught up with science-fiction.